-At this point it appears that the ISRP could be involved in a less direct role in review of the program by doing a check-in review once every five years or so.
-The ISRP could continue to review project prioritization criteria, RME plans, and synthesis reports of results, especially evidence that Survival Benefits are actually being realized.
+At this point it appears that the ISRP role in review of the program could be achieved doing a check-in review once every five years or so.
+The ISRP could continue to review project prioritization criteria, RM&E plans, and synthesis reports of results, especially evidence that Survival Benefits are actually being realized.
 It would be preferable to review the Corps' Anadromous Fish Evaluation Program projects concurrently with the Fish and Wildlife Program projects.
-The ISRP looks forward to discussing this review model as the next review process is developed.
+Te ISRP looks forward to discussing this review model as the next review process is developed.

-Public Outreach, Education, and Involvement
+4. Public Outreach, Education, and Involvement

 The estuary projects should include objectives for community/public outreach and engagement.
-This would help foster a true landscape approach to estuary management (ISAB 2011-4).
+These objectives would help foster a true landscape approach to estuary management (ISAB 2011-4).
 It is not clear if current LCREP prioritization criteria for choosing restoration sites involve socio-economics.
 The present strategy uses a "multiple-lines-of-evidence" approach which is also known as a "multi-criteria decision analysis" from Malczewski (1999) to identify priority areas for habitat protection and restoration.
 This approach appears to emphasize the physical or geographic landscape.

 Most proposals discussed getting community and landowner approval for implementation of specific projects.
-For real sustainable restoration, a change in attitude and actions by a large number of people that live in/adjacent to the estuary will need to occur.
+For restoration to be sustainable, a change in attitude and actions by a large number of people that live in/adjacent to the estuary will need to occur (ISAB 2011-4).
 At present, most of the projects are staffed by people with good technical talents, but fostering public involvement may require an expanded viewpoint of program goals and tasks, and staff with different skills including public involvement and communications.
-The project sponsors demonstrated some work in this area including attending community meetings; the Cowlitz Tribe envisioned a cultural meeting place and access at the Walluski Confluence project; and LCREP performs education outreach with canoe trips and restoration opportunities for volunteers.
-Some simple outreach efforts, however, such as signage at ongoing and completed projects would enhance their visibility and if done correctly increase public acceptance and interest in these and future habitat restoration efforts.
+The project sponsors have demonstrated some work in this area including attending community meetings; the Cowlitz Tribe envisioned a cultural meeting place and access at the Walluski Confluence project; and LCREP performs education outreach with canoe trips and restoration opportunities for volunteers.
+Some simple outreach efforts, however, such as signage at ongoing and completed projects would enhance the visibility of projects, and if done correctly, increase public acceptance and interest in these and future habitat restoration efforts.

-Comments on Restoration Methods
+5. Comments on Restoration Methods